Motley Fool 100 Etf Profile

 Motley Fool Target Price Odds Analysis

 What are Motley Fool's target price odds to finish over the current price?
-Based on a normal probability distribution, the odds of Motley Fool jumping above the current price in 90 days from now is about 8.27%.
+Based on a normal probability distribution, the odds of Motley Fool jumping above the current price in 90 days from now is about 80.3%.
 The Motley Fool 100 probability density function shows the probability of Motley Fool etf to fall within a particular range of prices over 90 days.
-Given the investment horizon of 90 days Motley Fool 100 has a beta of -0.0055.
-This usually implies as returns on benchmark increase, returns on holding Motley Fool are expected to decrease at a much lower rate.
-During the bear market, however, Motley Fool 100 is likely to outperform the market.
-Additionally, motley Fool 100 has an alpha of 0.1658, implying that it can generate a 0.17 percent excess return over NYSE Composite after adjusting for the inherited market risk (beta).
+Given the investment horizon of 90 days the etf has a beta coefficient of 1.0405.
+This usually implies Motley Fool 100 market returns are highly-sensitive to returns on the market.
+As the market goes up or down, Motley Fool is expected to follow.
+Additionally, motley Fool 100 has a negative alpha, implying that the risk taken by holding this instrument is not justified.
+The company is significantly underperforming the NYSE Composite.

 Motley Fool 100 Risk Profiles